calimero-archive/docs/docs/introduction/intro.md

 # Introduction to Calimero

-Calimero is a private shard infrastructure lets you protect your data while leveraging all the business benefits of open-source blockchains.
+Calimero is a private shard infrastructure that lets you protect your data while leveraging all the business benefits of open-source blockchains.

 ## New to Calimero?